alteryx/woodwork/contributing.md

 Whether you are a novice or experienced software developer, all contributions and suggestions are welcome!

-#### 0. Fork repo
+#### 0. Fork repo (optional)
-* The code is hosted on GitHub, so you will need to fork the project before cloning
+* The code is hosted on GitHub, it helps keep things clean if you fork it first and clone from there

 #### 1. Clone repo